scottlafetra/DarkFrontier/Gameplay Rules.md

 ## Advancing projectiles
 For each projectile on the board:
 1. If the projectile is a missle, increase its velocity by its acceleration.
+2. If the marker was a missile, decrease the spread counter by 1.
+If it can't be lowered anymore, remove the marker from the board. *The flak has spread out too much to be effective.*
 1. Move in the indicated direction the indicated amount.
 Missles move by both their inital velocity and the velocity on their die.
-2. If a line drawn between the starting and final positions would encounter any objects, resolve collisons as normal.
+2. If a line drawn between the starting and final positions of any two objects would intersect, resolve collisons as normal.
 3. Flip the marker over, indicating it has been moved.

 ## Resolving the velocity counter